unyt-org/uix/docs/guide/04 Reactivity.md

 </div>;
 ```

-The above code is transpiled with JUSIX and produces the following JavaScript code:
+With JUSIX, the above code is transpiled to the following JavaScript code:

 ```tsx
 const isLoggedIn = $(false);